ZeeRaider/SocialCredit/README.md

 **Version: v1.0**

 This is the first stable release of the SocialCredit core framework.
-It has been built, tested in a live server environment, and locked in as the current master version.
+It has been built, tested in a live server environment, and is the v1.0 release.
+We reccomend updating your plugin when new updates are pushed.

 ## What v1.0 includes